The Fundamentalist / Modernist Conflict

 One area of tension was in the field of foreign missions.
 It was in 1921 that Fosdick went to China to ease tensions between missionaries representing churches from both sides of the fence.
 It was apparently the Fundamentalists that primarily wanted to be separate from their more liberal counterparts.

 Reinhold Niebuhr, as a Midwesterner, saw the old traditionalist religion as a kind of rough and ready theology for the American frontier of the 19th century that had hardened into a graceless one for the 20th century.

-May 21, 1922: Fosdick preaches “Shall the Fundamentalists Win?”
-As he says in his autobiography, “It was a plea for tolerance, for a church inclusive enough to take in both liberals and conservatives without either trying to drive the other out.”
+In May 21, 1922 Fosdick preached “Shall the Fundamentalists Win?”
+He writes in his autobiography, “It was a plea for tolerance, for a church inclusive enough to take in both liberals and conservatives without either trying to drive the other out.”
 Soon after the sermon, a man named Ivy Lee, a publicist and Presbyterian, asked Fosdick for permission to reprint the sermon in pamphlet form.
 Fosdick gave him permission and Lee mailed copies to every Presbyterian clergy in the country.
 A tremendous controversy ensued, with Fundamentalists within the Presbyterian Church, led by William Jennings Bryan, calling for Fosdick’s removal at the General Assembly of 1923.

 In the meantime, Clarence E. Macartney, a minister from Philadelphia, preached a response to Fosdick, titled “Shall Unbelief Win?”